befowle/Classification/README.md

 Data Processing
 -
-- Create dummy variables for categorical features (gender, physical symptoms like headaches, nausea + vomiting, fatigues, aches, jaundice, and pain)
+- Create dummy variables for categorical features (gender, physical symptoms like headaches, nausea + vomiting, fatigue, aches, jaundice, and pain)

 - Create Transplant Class variable using Baseline Histological Staging to determine whether or not a patient is an eligible candidate.